 The 2016-17 campaign was anything but friendly to the veteran winger, as he experienced two concussions, trouble with his hip, and one heck of a time keeping up defensively on the way to a career-low minus-22 rating over 47 games.
 Unfortunately -- if that wasn't enough -- his father is also said to be receiving treatment for Leukemia.
 It was reported March 1 that Sharp would delay his surgery until after the season, but he evidently wanted to keep going despite the Stars having next to no shot at the playoffs.
 All is not lost, however, as Sharp reportedly has been nominated for the Masterton Trophy, with that coveted piece of hardware going to the player who best exemplifies perseverance, sportsmanship and dedication to hockey.

-Sharp scored an empty-net goal, recorded two assists and registered four shots on net with a plus-2 rating during Monday's win over the Kings.
+Sharp scored a goal, recorded an assist and registered four shots on goal during Monday's win over Washington.

 It's been a disastrous season for the 35-year-old veteran, as Sharp has just eight goals and 18 points through 40 games.
 While health has clearly been an issue, he's also well past his prime and playing on a struggling club.
 Monday was a bright spot, but it's unlikely to become the norm.
 Sharp checks out as a fringe fantasy asset in the majority of seasonal leagues.

 Sharp has been playing through an unknown ailment that will eventually require surgery, but he plans to keep playing as long as he can without undergoing the operation, Mike Heika of the Dallas Morning News reports.

 This is a unique injury situation, as Sharp's situation appears to be something of a ticking time bomb -- he'll keep playing through the problem, but he could be forced into season-ending surgery at any time.
 Given those circumstances and the fact that the 35-year-old has just three points in his last 12 games, he's not a recommended fantasy play.